 Marketing and Communications Manager

-Lydia joined Governors for Schools in May 2018 after spending two years working as a copywriter in the London tech startup scene.
+Lydia joined Governors for Schools after spending two years working as a copywriter in the London tech startup scene.
 Having worked and volunteered for the RNLI, Oxfam, and women’s charities in the past, Lydia made the move to the charity sector full time to use her written and creative skills to encourage more people to become school governors – and positively impact social mobility.
 Lydia graduated from the University of Exeter with a degree in English and Politics and spent a year studying at the University of Sydney as part of her degree.